layervault/psd.rb/README.md

 ### Layer Comps

 You can also filter nodes based on a layer comp.
-To generate a new tree consisting only of the layers that are enabled in a certain layer comp:
+To generate a new tree with layer visibility and position set according to the layer comp data:

 ``` ruby
 # Get information about all the available layer comps